wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 https://<cluster>.wavefront.com/api/gateway/spy/spanlogs
 ```

 By default, sampling rate is 1%, which means Wavefront returns 1% of the data.
-To sample the span logs at a different sampling rate, add the `sampling` parameter:
+To sample the span logs at a different sampling rate, add the `sampling` parameter.

 <table width="100%">
 <tbody>